The outreach, communication, engagement, and appreciation of growers, farmers and gardeners.

 Establishing a large and varied donor base provides the program with a steadier stream of gleaning opportunities.

-Sending out thank you cards are a great way to show volunteers your appreciation.
+Thank you cards are a great way to show volunteers your appreciation.

 Creating sustainable, productive donor relations is imperative to any gleaning project.
 Community Harvest has a strong starting point because the program is housed by an organization which works directly with local farmers.
 By having an established purchasing relationship with growers, Community Harvest was easily able to approach several growers.
 In turn the growers could respond with confidence.